Difference between hard and soft drugs

 - Schedule I lists the substances classified as hard drugs, for example heroin, cocaine, amphetamine, ecstasy and GHB.

 - Schedule II lists the substances classified as soft drugs: cannabis products (hash and marijuana) and sleeping pills and sedatives such as Valium and Seresta.
-According to the government, these drugs carry less serious risks than the hard drugs listed in Schedule I.
+According to the government, these drugs carry less serious health risks than the hard drugs listed in Schedule I.

 Toleration policy regarding soft drugs in coffee shops